m040601/my-awesome-stars/README.md

 - [docsplit](https://github.com/documentcloud/docsplit) - Break Apart Documents into Images, Text, Pages and PDFs
 - [anki_utils](https://github.com/Sprachprofi/anki_utils) - Short scripts that enhance Anki flashcards
 - [anki-helper](https://github.com/shouya/anki-helper) - A bunch of scripts to generate an import file for anki flash card
+- [showterm](https://github.com/ConradIrwin/showterm) - The rubygem to upload to http://showterm.io
 - [huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
 - [delicious-cli](https://github.com/epitron/delicious-cli) - Lets you locally mirror your delicious.com links, and quickly search them (with pretty colour-coded results).
 - [vimdeck](https://github.com/tybenz/vimdeck) - VIM as a presentation tool